Brink's says not in deal talks with NCR

-Sources told Reuters earlier on Wednesday that NCR was in advanced talks to combine its ATM business at a $5.5 billion valuation with Brink's.
+Sources told Reuters earlier on Wednesday that NCR was in advanced talks to combine its ATM business at a US$5.5 billion valuation with Brink's.

 The deal, structured as a Reverse Morris Trust, would have allowed NCR to give a large chunk of the combined company to NCR shareholders tax free, the sources said.